Eye94Mask/TwinsRemote/README_EN.md

 ## Host

+1. Click [here](https://github.com/Eye94Mask/TwinsRemote/releases) to download `TwinsRemoteHost.zip`
+2. Unzip `TwinsRemoteHost.zip`
-1. Launch `TwinsRemoteHost.exe`
+3. Launch `TwinsRemoteHost.exe`
-2. Select a streaming mode
+4. Select a streaming mode
-3. Enter the session ID shared by the client
+5. Enter the session ID shared by the client
-4. Press the connect button
+6. Press the connect button

 Streaming will start automatically after the connection is established.